You’re out of free articles.

 In a final vote between two proposals, the members split 8 to 7 in favor of MLP+, with two sitting out the vote.
 The group delivered both proposals to the Independent Standards Board for consideration last spring, but the board could not reach a consensus, either.
 Ultimately, the organization decided to finalize the land sector standard in January 2026 without any guidance for forest carbon accounting, advising companies to go with whatever method they wanted as long as they disclosed how they did it.
 It noted that it would soon issue a request for information to gather more stakeholder input on the issue.

 By the end of the working group process, the internal dynamics had grown combative.
-Dooley and other scientists in the group had presented certain scientific papers to support their rebuke of MLP, but another member, Nathan Truitt, the executive vice president of climate funding at the American Forest Foundation, began arguing that the same papers made the opposite point.
+Dooley and other scientists in the group argued that certain scientific papers supported their rebuke of MLP.
+But another member, Nathan Truitt, the executive vice president of climate funding at the American Forest Foundation, argued that the same papers made the opposite point.

 “It was this weird, Kafka-eque development,” Dooley said.
 She responded to the entire group with a long email detailing the last 20 years of debate on the subject, she told me.
 “I think in that email I accused [Truitt] of industry bias, because there was no other explanation for what he was doing,” she said.

-The American Forest Foundation works with private landowners to support sustainable forest product markets.
+The American Forest Foundation provides technical and financial support to help private landowners sustainably manage their forests.
 Truitt, for his part, characterized the atmosphere in the working group as toxic.
 He told me that the scientists did not adequately explain to him why they thought he was interpreting the papers incorrectly.
 He noted that the foundation is a mission-based nonprofit, and less than 5% of its revenues comes from the forest products industry, but the organization does believe in supporting healthy forest markets.
 “If landowners can’t generate revenue from appropriate forest management, there won’t be forest there very long,” he said.

 But Dooley’s concerns were bigger than just interpersonal challenges.
 She didn’t understand why none of the explanatory memos or official proposals produced by the working group had been published to the Protocol’s website, when similar documents produced by the other working groups had been made public.
 (Truitt also was not aware of this until I reached out to him, and was surprised to learn it.)